 - Micro.blog Apps: Both the Micro.blog iOS and Mac apps are really great and seem to keep getting better.
 They are obviously great for browsing the Micro.blog timeline, but since they support publishing to WordPress as well as hosted Micro.blog sites they are a really nice way to publish short, title-less posts to your blog as well.

-- Sunlit App: The Sunlit app developed by @manton and @cheesemaker is currently in beta and has been updated to support posting photos to WordPress and Micro.blog.
+- Sunlit App: The Sunlit app developed by @manton and @cheesemaker has been updated to support posting photos to WordPress and Micro.blog.
 If you use Sunlit to post to your WordPress blog, Sunlit will take advantage of the WordPress gallery feature to display multiple photos in a single post.
 Sunlit is a great way to get started posting photos to your blog and also has a really nice discovery section to browse photos being posted by others to Micro.blog.

 - WordPress Apps: I don’t use the WordPress apps very often, but they are still nice to have around in case you need to edit or delete anything posted to your WordPress blog.